WHAT IS A PRECEPTOR?

 Determine which osteopathic schools are in close proximity to you and select the schools that you are interested in serving as a preceptor.
 Each osteopathic school has its set of requirements and its own application process.
 Some schools have regional coordinators assigned to the area to review the proposed rotation information and current rotation needs.
 Contact the appropriate staff at your schools of interest to gather the preceptor information and details.

 The Master Preceptor Awards of the ACOFP recognize preceptors for their sustained commitment to excellence in the training, education, and mentoring of osteopathic medical students in family medicine.
-The purpose of this award is to recognize the dedicated practicing physicians who comprise the majority of the preceptors in our profession and is not exclusive to full-time teaching faculty of the colleges of osteopathic family medicine.
-The application cylcle for 2024 is now closed.
+The 2024 awards application cycle for preceptors is closed.
+Applications will reopen May 1.